slideflow/slideflow/docs-source/source/stats.rst

 in two-dimensional space.

-Once a model has been trained, tile-level predictions and intermediate layer activations can be calculated across an entire dataset with :class:`slideflow.model.DatasetFeatures`.
+Once a model has been trained, tile-level predictions and intermediate layer activations can be calculated across an entire dataset with :class:`slideflow.DatasetFeatures`.
 The :class:`slideflow.SlideMap` class can then perform dimensionality reduction on these dataset-wide activations, plotting tiles and slides in two-dimensional space.
 Visualizing the distribution and clustering of tile-level and slide-level layer activations can help reveal underlying structures in the dataset and shared visual features among classes.

-The primary method of use is first generating an :class:`slideflow.model.DatasetFeatures` from a trained model, then creating an instance of a :class:`slideflow.SlideMap` by using the ``from_features`` class
+The primary method of use is first generating an :class:`slideflow.DatasetFeatures` from a trained model, then creating an instance of a :class:`slideflow.SlideMap` by using the ``from_features`` class
 method:

 .. code-block:: python

-    df = sf.model.DatasetFeatures(model='/path/', ...)
+    df = sf.DatasetFeatures(model='/path/', ...)
     slide_map = sf.SlideMap.from_features(df)

 Alternatively, if you would like to map slides from a dataset in two-dimensional space using pre-calculated *x* and *y*